Tylerc230/Strata-Jekyll-Theme/_posts/2017-08-22-obscure-programming-laws-and-what-they-can-do-for-you.markdown

 #### Conclusion

-That is the short list of princilples I’ve used to help guide my work.
+That is the short list of principles I’ve used to help guide my work.
 There are many others but these are the ones which resonate with me and I hope you find them useful as well.
 As a word of caution, I find that whenever I learn a new paradigm or discover a new axiom, I tend to over apply it, so like everything in life, finding balance is key.